 - Best Vegan Mint Chocolate Brownies

-What makes these plant based brownies taste like red velvet:
+What makes these Vegan Red Velvet brownies taste like red velvet:

 I love PlantFusion's plant based protein powders.
 I am always creating new all natural recipes with their products!
 Today's Vegan Red Velvet Cheesecake Brownie recipe uses one of my favorite products from them: PlantFusion Red Velvet Complete Protein.
 I love this protein, because it tastes exactly like Red Velvet cake.
 It is made with simple and clean ingredients.
 It's perfect for these brownies, my Red Velvet Baked Oats, or simply just a protein shake!
 As always my PlantFusion discount code "NATURALVEGAN" gets you 25% off your entire purchase!